This vegan Tahini Cookies recipe is a deliciously healthy plant-based snack that you and your family will totally love!

 Step 3: Roll the dough into balls and place on the baking sheet far apart.
 Sprinkle generously with sesame seeds and salt and bake for 10-11 minutes until lightly golden.

-The batter for these vegan tahini cookies is relatively wet and delicate, so if you find it difficult to shape the cookies on the baking sheet you can add an extra tablespoon of flour to the batter.
+The batter for my tahini cookies recipe is relatively wet and delicate, so if you find it difficult to shape the cookies on the baking sheet you can add an extra tablespoon of flour to the batter.
 I would also suggest using a spoon instead of your hands to form the cookies onto the baking sheet.

 These vegan tahini cookies are also pretty delicate straight out of the oven so be sure to give them enough time to cool.
 Even after cooling, they should still be relatively soft and chewy (which makes them seriously addicting).